I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksproxy/nf-ksproxy-iksdatatypehandler-kscompleteiooperation.md

 <p>Returns NOERROR if successful; otherwise, returns an error code.
 If the stream's major type is KSDATAFORMAT_TYPE_AUDIO, a <b>KsCompleteIoOperation</b> call is inapplicable, so <b>KsCompleteIoOperation</b> automatically returns NOERROR.</p>

 ## -remarks
-<p>The client only calls <b>KsCompleteIoOperation</b> if the data type handler indicated to the client the existence of extended header information in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559836">IKsDataTypeHandler::KsQueryExtendedSize</a> method.</p>

-<p>For more information about <b>IMediaSample</b>, see the Microsoft Windows SDK documentation.</p>

-<p>The client only calls <b>KsCompleteIoOperation</b> if the data type handler indicated to the client the existence of extended header information in a call to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559836">IKsDataTypeHandler::KsQueryExtendedSize</a> method.</p>
+<p>The client only calls <b>KsCompleteIoOperation</b> if the data type handler indicated to the client the existence of extended header information in a call to the <a href="stream.iksdatatypehandler_ksqueryextendedsize">IKsDataTypeHandler::KsQueryExtendedSize</a> method.</p>

 <p>For more information about <b>IMediaSample</b>, see the Microsoft Windows SDK documentation.</p>